Fallin, Stirling: Polmaise Colliery

 The Polmaise Colliery began producing coal in 1905 and the pit was owned by Archibald and Sons.
 The Colliery was the site of a number of mining strikes, and the first was in 1926 as part of the General Strike, and later in 1938 when the Polmaise miners went on their own strike for 10 months.
 The strike was about working conditions and a dispute between colliers on who wanted to work for the company directly and the contractors.
 In the 1980s, Polamise colliery underwent redevelopment meaning miners would get coal from Manor Powis colliery and Cowie, both were pits that had closed down by then, and many were transferred to other pits in the meantime.
 There were a number of pit closures in the 1980s, and in 1983 the nearby Cardowan colliery was due to closed and the Coal Board offered Cardowan miners to apply for transfers to other pits like Polmaise.
 There was a major dispute with the Coal Board because the local Polmaise miners (who had been transferred as a result of the redevelopment) had been assured first refusal on employment.

-The Miners Strike of 1984-1985 began after the Coal Board decided to close the pit due due to geological concerns in the pit and a decline in demand for Polmaise coal.
+The Miners Strike of 1984-1985 began after the Coal Board decided to close the pit due to geological concerns in the pit and a decline in demand for Polmaise coal.
 An official strike was called at Polmaise on 21 February 1984 and eventually the strike expanded nationally across the UK on 9 March 1984.
-Polmaise colliery was finally closed on July 17, 1987, and at the time, 112 men were still employed there.
+Polmaise colliery was finally closed on 17 July 1987, at which time 112 men were still employed there.

 Geography

 Fallin is situated along the River Forth.
-The Wester Moss nature reserve in Fallin was given a Site of Special Scientific interest (SSSI) status because it's peat bog holds ecological importance.
+The Wester Moss nature reserve in Fallin was given a Site of Special Scientific interest (SSSI) status because its peat bog holds ecological importance.